lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide-with-Script.md

 4. **USB 2.0 Mini Microphone** - Raspberry Pi does not have a built-in microphone; to interact with Alexa you'll need an external one to plug in - [Buy on Amazon](http://amzn.com/B00IR8R7WQ)
 5. **External Speaker** with 3.5mm audio cable - [Buy on Amazon](http://amzn.com/B007OYAVLI)
 6. A **USB Keyboard & Mouse**, and an external **HDMI Monitor** - we also recommend having a USB keyboard and mouse as well as an HDMI monitor handy if you're unable to [remote(SSH)](Setup-SSH-&-VNC) into your Pi.
-7. Internet connection (Ethernet or WiFi)
+7. **Internet connection** (Ethernet or WiFi)
 8. (Optional) WiFi Wireless Adapter for Pi 2 ([Buy on Amazon](http://www.amazon.com/CanaKit-Raspberry-Wireless-Adapter-Dongle/dp/B00GFAN498/)).
    **Note:** Pi 3 has built-in WiFi.

+## Required dependencies

+Starting with v1.10.0 of the SDK, we require that:

+* BlueAlsa is disabled.
+* PulseAudio **must be installed** in order to handle audio routing.
+PulseAudio is not installed by default.

 ## Register a product

 Before we get started, you'll need to register a device and create a security profile at developer.amazon.com.
 [Click here](https://github.com/alexa/avs-device-sdk/wiki/Create-Security-Profile) for step-by-step instructions.

 If you already have a registered product that you can use for testing, feel free to skip ahead.